 Do you need to toast/roast buckwheat before cooking?
 It is not mandatory; you can skip it.

-Is buckwheat gluten free?
-Yes, do not be fooled by the part “wheat”, it is 100% gluten free, as it is a seed and it is not related to grains.
+Is buckwheat gluten-free?
+Yes, don’t be fooled by the word wheat.
+It is 100% gluten-free as it is a non-grain-related seed.

 Do you need to soak buckwheat?
 This is up to you.
-Only advice we have for you is to be careful with soaking buckwheat in water for the whole night as it can go sour.
-Soak it for no more than for 6 hours.
+The only advice we have for you is to be careful with soaking buckwheat in water for the whole night as it can go sour.
+Soak it for no more than 6 hours.

 When do you add salt while cooking buckwheat?
 We usually add salt after water in a pot boils.

-You are saved if you found in your stores buckwheat packed in satchels, as it will make cooking buckwheat very easy.
-Before packaging buckwheat groats underwent additional processing and cleaning.
-Here is step-by-step guideline how you cook buckwheat in sachets in a pot on the stove:
+Boil-in-bags is a great hack to use when you are struggling with boiling grains/groats.
+You are saved if you found in your stores’ buckwheat packed in sachets, as it will make cooking buckwheat very easy.
+Before packaging, buckwheat groats underwent additional processing and cleaning.
+Here is a step-by-step guideline on how you cook buckwheat in sachets in a pot on the stove:

-- After water boils, add salt, butter to your taste and then add sachet of buckwheat.
+- After the water boils, add salt butter to your taste, and then add the sachet of buckwheat.

-- After water reboils, low the heat on your stove and cook buckwheat for 15 minutes
+- After water reboils, lower the heat on your stove and cook buckwheat for 15 minutes.

 Using such sachets is the easiest way you can cook your buckwheat porridge.
 Enjoy your meal!

-If you found our article helpful, please share with your friends!
+If you found our article helpful, please share it with your friends!